backstage/backstage/.changeset/silly-readers-build.md

 '@backstage/plugin-scaffolder': patch
 ---

-Add a actions filter on the list actions page and drawer.
+Add an actions filter on the list actions page and drawer.